jangorecki/dwtools/README.md

 In case of tables migration see `?dbCopy`.

 ### joinbyv
+Batch join multiple tables into one master table.
 Denormalization of star schema and snowflake schema to flat fact table.
 `?joinbyv`